ynoza/Traffic/README.md

 # Traffic
-First unzip the folder, and next simply run python3 traffic.py.
+First unzip the folder.

+Then run python3 traffic.py, and enjoy :).